kbroman/dataorg/pages/validation.md

 in Excel, to control the type of data or the values that users can enter into a cell.

+- Select a column
+- In the menu bar, choose Data → Validation
+- Choose appropriate validation criteria.
+For example:
+  - A whole number in some range
+  - A decimal number in some range
+  - A list of possible values
+  - Text, but with a limit on length

+At the same time, you could select particular data types for the column, such as `text`, to avoid having dates (or transcript factor names!) get mangled by Excel.
+I mentioned this before in the [discussion of dates](dates.html), but it's worth repeating:

+- Select the column
+- In the menu bar, select Format → Cells
+- Choose "Text" on the left

+All this may seem cumbersome, but if helps you to avoid data entry mistakes, it could be worth it.

 ---

 Next up: [Save the data in a non-proprietary format](csv_files.html).